 There are things in life you can’t truly prepare for.
-Technology is always changing, the ever-worsening hangover, or being the oldest person at a party.
+Technology is always changing, and the ever-worsening hangover, or being the oldest person at a party.
 And there are things you just probably weren’t ready for, like the cost of toothpaste, or spilling a bottle of wine over your clothes.
 But for everything else, just a bit of preparation can go a long way.

 Why Make a Cleaning Schedule?

-When it comes to ongoing cleaning, a decent cleaning schedule will ensure that no job big or small is glossed over, as well as eliminating conflict by laying out in black and white what needs doing, when and by whom.
+When it comes to ongoing cleaning, a decent cleaning schedule will ensure that no job big or small is glossed over, as well as eliminate conflict by laying out in black and white what needs doing, when and by whom.